nordic-institute/X-Road-Security-Server-sidecar/doc/security_server_sidecar_user_guide.md

 ## 2.9 Volume support

 It is possible to configure the Security Server Sidecar to use volume support.
-This will allow us to  create sidecar-config and sidecar-config-db directory on the host and mount it into the /etc/xroad and /var/lib/postgresql/10/main config directories on the container.
+This will allow you to create sidecar-config and sidecar-config-db directory on the host and mount it into the /etc/xroad and /var/lib/postgresql/10/main config directories on the container.
-For adding volume support we have to modify the Docker run sentence inside the `setup_security_server_sidecar.sh` script and add the volume support:
+To add volume support, you have to modify the Docker run sentence inside the `setup_security_server_sidecar.sh` script and add the volume support:
 ```
 -v (sidecar-config-volume-name):/etc/xroad -v (sidecar-config-db-volume-name):/var/lib/postgresql/10/main
 ```